The Revolutionary Elite’s Double Standard on Insurrections

 Founding Fathers on the Purposes of the Militia

-One of the two primary reasons given for the militia by Hamilton in the Federalist Papers was to put down insurrections (also known as maintaining internal peace) and provide for the common defense.
+One of the two primary reasons Hamilton gave for the militia in the Federalist Papers was to put down insurrections (also known as maintaining internal peace) and to provide for the common defense.
 However, Hamilton, like other founders, did not specify exactly what they meant by an insurrection.
-What makes this even more curious is that many gun advocates believe that the founding fathers supported insurrections against the government when it no longer served the people’s interests.
+What makes this even more curious is that many gun advocates believe that the Founding Fathers supported insurrections against the government when it no longer served the people’s interests.
 Yet, the militias were explicitly tasked with putting down any insurrection.
-The problem here is what the definition of an insurrection is?
+The problem here is the definition of an insurrection.
 Is this an insurrection by the states against the federal government or an insurrection within the state that the state militia puts down?

-However, the term insurrection appears to mean (and in multiple uses throughout the Federalist Papers) the rise of a disagreement within the states put down by the state militias.
+However, the term insurrection appears to mean (and, in multiple uses throughout the Federalist Papers, the rise of) a disagreement within the states that is put down by state militias.

 To understand this and what insurrections looked like at the time, let us look at two of these, one being Shay’s Rebellion and a second being the Whiskey Rebellion.